sinha-mohit/spring-boot/spring-ai-rag-wallet-assistant/README.md

   - Assist Samsung Wallet partners with onboarding.
   - Provide a chat interface to answer questions about APIs and documentation.
 - **Tech Stack:**
-  - Spring Boot, Spring AI, Elasticsearch, Kibana, Ollama (Llama 3.2)
+  - Spring Boot, Spring AI, Elasticsearch, Kibana, Ollama (for both LLM and embeddings)
 - **Index:**
   - Name: `fri-20-jun`
-  - Vector dimension: 1024 (for Llama 3.2)
+  - Vector dimension: 1024 (for nomic-embed-text or similar)

 ---